Sandra0P/SnakeEatsApple/README.md

 With every apple, the snails length increases by one block.
 The one rule is that the snake head may not come into contact with a part of itself, otherwise the game ends.
 It is possible to move through the boundaries of the screen.

+HOW TO RUN: run on any Python code editor, make sure PyGame is installed with "pip install pygame" (run this command in the terminal in your code editor directory)